 Focusrite iTrack Dock Review

 This is one of the products that for me shows how much this branch of the market is going to grow in the future.
 The iTrack Dock is a beautiful audio interface designed for the iPad.
-You get two mic inputs and two instrument inputs with Focusrite preamps, individual gain, phantom power and two 1/4 inch balanced outputs.
+You get two mic inputs and two instrument inputs with Focusrite preamps, individual gain, phantom power, and two 1/4 inch balanced outputs.
 It also has a USB port for MIDI i/o.
 For monitoring, you get a headphone output and direct monitoring to avoid latency issues.
-To me this is one of the most elegant designs on the market when it comes to portable interfaces – and one of the few designed exactly for the purpose of using it with a portable device like the iPad.
+To me, this is one of the most elegant designs on the market when it comes to portable interfaces – and one of the few designed exactly for the purpose of using it with a portable device like the iPad.

 As time will pass this growing market will see only more developments and more portable audio interfaces.
-The fact that more and more manufacturers add compatibility for Android devices and iOS devices show that this kind of development is increasingly popular among customers.
+The fact that more and more manufacturers add compatibility for Android devices and iOS devices shows that this kind of development is increasingly popular among customers.
 As everything is getting smaller and smaller and more portable it only makes sense that audio recording hardware does to and the above best portable audio interfaces are all evidence of this.